Skip to content

 • One default reminder cadence per artifact type so future uploads inherit without manual setup.

-• Optional auto-create renewal work item so the owner can’t forget — a real task lands in their queue with the artifact attached.
+• Optional auto-create renewal work item so the owner can’t forget — a real task lands in their My Work queue, linked to the artifact.

 • A full audit trail on every policy: who imported, who owns, when reviews ran, when reminders fired.